no-trbl-2-u/CodeStumble/src/components/Layout/Article/md_articles/arrayCardio01.md

   sort((a, b) => (a.passed - a.years) - (b.passed - b.years))
 ```

-I don't think that did what I wanted it to do, so I'm going to do something a little different.
+I don't think that did what we wanted it to do, so we're going to do something a little different.
 These "Higher-Order-Functions" that come stock with every instance of an array, can be composed to create more intricate returned arrays.
-I'm going to use [Object.assign()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign "Object.assign") to create a new object that contains their "years lived" data so I can sort with that instead of relying on "On the fly variables".
+We're going to use [Object.assign()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign "Object.assign") to create a new object that contains their "years lived" data so we can sort with that instead of relying on "On the fly variables".

 ```js
 const results05 = [...inventors]